-New rainfall, sometimes up to 160 millimeters per square meter, according to Météo-France have hit on Thursday afternoon Nîmes and the Gard region, causing widespread flooding in this region already affected Tuesday by torrential rains.
+New precipitation, sometimes up to 160 millimeters per square meter, according to Météo-France fell on Thursday afternoon in Nîmes and the Gard department, causing numerous floods in this region already affected Tuesday by torrential rains.

-The prefecture of Gard reactivated the crisis unit to manage the consequences of these storms that particular led to the interruption of railway traffic between Nimes and Lunel (Hérault) due to flooding at the height of Gallargues (Gard).
-A9 Highway was closed in both directions between Orange (Vaucluse) and Narbonne (Aude), as A54 between Nimes and Salon-de-Provence (Bouches-du-Rhône).
+The prefecture of Gard has reactivated the crisis unit to manage the consequences of these bad weather which notably led to the interruption of SNCF traffic between Nîmes and Lunel (Hérault) due to floods at the height of Gallargues (Gard).
+The A9 motorway was closed in both directions between Orange (Vaucluse) and Narbonne (Aude), as well as the A54 between Nîmes and Salon-de-Provence (Bouches-du-Rhône).

-In the center of Nîmes, traffic was difficult due to flooding of several streets, have we learned from the prefecture.
-According to the crisis, most of the county roads in the south and north of the city, are cut.
+In the center of Nîmes, traffic was difficult because of the flooding of several streets, it was learned from the prefecture.
+According to the Crisis Staff, most of the departmental roads, south and north of the city, are cut off.

-The Vistre downstream from Nîmes, is in flood and large excesses are to be feared in the south of Nîmes and in Petite Camargue, including Vauvert, The Cailar and Vestric-et-Candiac.
+Le Vistre, downstream of Nîmes, is in flood and large overflows are to be feared in the southern part of Nîmes as well as in Petite Camargue, notably in Vauvert, Le Cailar and Vestric-et-Candiac.

-"The rainy episode of today is more important than that of Tuesday, but above all, we were not on red alert and people were surprised," said Jacques-Olivier Liby, councilor of Nimes.
-According to him, "because of the orange alert, many people will realize in the evening only that they can not return home" ...
+"Today's rainy episode is more important than Tuesday's, but above all, we were not on red alert and people were surprised," said Jacques-Olivier Liby, city councilor of Nîmes.
+According to him, "because of the orange alert, many people will realize in the evening only that they cannot return home" ...